Bangkok Arrival Guide and Travel Tips

 6. What’s the Best Area to Stay in Bangkok?

-• Old Town (Koh Rattanakosin): Close to landmarks like the Grand Palace and Wat Pho.
+• Old Town (Phra Nakhon): Close to landmarks like the Grand Palace and Wat Pho.
 This is perfect if you want to be right in the cultural heart of Bangkok.
+In old town we recommend to stay at the Chillax Heritage Hotel.

 • Silom: A mix of business and leisure, with a vibrant food scene and easy connections with BTS and MRT.
+In Silom we had a good time staying at the Ibis Styles Silom

 • Phrom Phong/Thong Lor: Known for some of the best malls, lots of bars and Japanese restaurants.
+For this particular area we recommend to stay at the Staybridge Suites Thonglor.

 Pro Tip: Stay near a BTS or MRT station for easy access to the city’s highlights.
 Bangkok traffic can be brutal, so avoid hotels in remote locations unless you’re planning to relax at the hotel.